CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

       This configuration needs to be defined only once.
 In the future _s3cmd_ will use this Object Storage connection described in the _.s3cfg_ file automatically.

-After this you can use the storage area of your Allas project with _s3cmd_ command.
+After this you can use the storage area of your Allas project with _s3cmd_ commands.

 Lets, assume you already have a bucket called _case_1_ in your object storage and that you have some data objects (I.e files) in this bucket.
 Now you can see, download and upload files in this bucket with _s3cmd_